socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 2.1.0: Updated the readme file with instructions for modern version
+               of Windows.
+Updated the model with various improvements, including some additional chemical property data, additional functionality in the blowout.py module.
+Small, additional bug fixes.
 Version 2.0.0:  Updated the complete model system for compatibility with both
                 Python 2.7 and Python 3.8+.
 Updated the ambient.Profile
                 object so that netCDF files do not have to be used and